 9. Pour the melted butter mixture into the dry ingredients.
 Mix until there’s no dry flour visible.
 Set aside to rise and double in size.

 11. In a saucepan on medium heat, add the sugar, butter, salt, and honey.
-Simmer for 10 minutes.
-Remove from the heat and stir in the almonds.
+Simmer then stir in the almonds.

 13. Bake for 22 to 26 minutes at 350°F, until the top is golden brown and a toothpick inserted into the center of the cake comes out clean.

-15. Spread the cooled pastry cream filling onto the bottom half of the cake in an even layer.
+15. Spread the pastry cream on the bottom half of the cake in an even layer.

 2. In a small mixing bowl whisk the egg yolks, cornstarch, and vanilla until it forms a smooth, thick paste.